Gerald F. Schroedl

 Gerald F. Schroedl is a professor of anthropology at the University of Tennessee.
 He specializes in Southeastern United States and Caribbean prehistoric and historic archaeological sites.
 He is an authority on Cherokee prehistory and the archaeology of eastern Tennessee and western North Carolina.

 Schroedl was born in Portland, Oregon, on July 20, 1945.
 He grew up in Vancouver, Washington, where he attended primary and secondary school.
 He started off his college career in Vancouver, Clark Junior College before transferring to the University of Washington, where he received his bachelor's degree in 1967.
 He then went to Washington State University in Pullman to complete his Ph.D. in anthropology in 1972.

 As a youth, he was fascinated by natural history and science, and was always interested in American Indian cultures.
 In high school, he began reading anthropology and popular books on archaeology, and was initially interested in cultural anthropology.
 After attending an archaeological field school his senior year in college he decided to focus on archaeology in graduate school.

 Schroedl has conducted excavations in Washington, South Carolina, Tennessee, and St. Kitts.
 His research interests include North American archaeology, Southeastern United States prehistory, ethnohistory and ethnography, archaeological method and theory, archaeological resource management, remote sensing, and archaeology of enslaved Africans in the Caribbean.
 He has written 10 books and monographs, 23 articles in books, and 39 technical journal articles.

-He came to the University of Tennessee in 1971 to work on the Tellico Archaeological Project and other CRM projects.
+He came to the University of Tennessee in 1971 to work on the Tellico Archaeological Project and other cultural resource management projects.
 In 1978, he joined the department in a tenure track position and has been there since.